 - Practice positive reinforcement.
 Try to provide challenges to your kids that will train them on how to save money.
 Whenever they reach the target for during the given period, do not forget to give a reward for it.
 Doing this can inspire your children to do better in achieving the challenges.

 - Let them budget their money.
 Some parents are afraid that if they allow their kids to take hold of the money, it will only lead to overspending.
 Well, this is not entirely correct.
 When you do it, you are giving your kids an opportunity to budget their allowance.
-This is also an excellent way to develop trust between you and the kids.
+According to KidsHealth.org, this is also an excellent way to develop trust between you and the kids.

 Financial struggles can happen to anyone.
 Your goal is to help your children prepare for this possibility.